-For those that show an interest in the Arts, work experience can be a great opportunity to help you decide if it’s really for you.
+For those that show an interest in the Arts, work experience can be a great opportunity to help people decide if it’s really for them.

 We were recently approached by Alice Lattimore, a college student who, despite the recent restrictions surrounding lockdown, had the self-motivation and initiative to get in touch to see if we had any places that would work remotely.
 How could we refuse?

 After initial discussions to see where her interests lie and what she was hoping to achieve in the near future, we agreed on a brief that would develop her skills in product and lifestyle photography.
 We caught up with Alice at the end of her work experience to see how she got on.

 Why don’t you tell our readers a bit about yourself, Alice?

 I’m Alice and I am currently a student at Bilborough College, studying A-Level subjects: English Language, Biology and Photography, which I am really enjoying, and sad to see my first year coming to an end.
 In the future, I am hoping to study photography at Uni.
 I am especially interested in London Unis, such as the University of East London or Kingston University, however, I am still very early in the process of exploring my options.